Welcome to today's edition of the Rush 24-7 podcast.

 Because Obama is universally liked, though, they really enjoy him.

-He's personal, he's smart, he speaks well, and even though people hate his issues and his agenda, they like him personally.
+And even though people hate his issues and his agenda, they like him personally.

-I think people are afraid to say anything negative because he's our first black president, uh, and especially if the poll is done in person.
+I think people are afraid to say anything negative because he's our first black president, and especially if the poll is done in person.

 So the point of the story that I read, and I actually agree with it, if you want to find out just how strong Obama is, actually focus on where he is issue by issue by issue.